natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Tornado%20F.3.md

 === Survivability and armour ===
 {{Specs-Avia-Armour}}
 <!-- ''Examine the survivability of the aircraft.
 Note how vulnerable the structure is and how secure the pilot is, whether the fuel tanks are armoured, etc. Describe the armour, if there is any, and also mention the vulnerability of other critical aircraft systems.'' -->
-''Examine the survivability of the aircraft.
-Note how vulnerable the structure is and how secure the pilot is, whether the fuel tanks are armoured, etc. Describe the armour, if there is any, and also mention the vulnerability of other critical aircraft systems.''
+The Tornado F.3 does not have any armour plates within the plane, most of the planes central fuselage contains self-sealing fuel tanks.
+This means the Tornado F.3 is very likely to catch fire if hit by enemy rounds or missiles.
+An EFS system is available that could potentially save the aircraft in the case of an onboard fire.

 === Modifications and economy ===
 {{Specs-Economy}}